mozilla/learning-networks/clubs/your-first-month-as-a-club-captain/content.md

 This is an incredible opportunity for you to empower your learners with important web skills by guiding them through seriously fun activities.
 You will also grow as you teach, improving your facilitation and web skills as you go.

-In this package you will find:

-* a guide for your first month as a Club Captain.
+In this package you will find a guide for your first month as a Club Captain.

-* a pledge to sign and send back to your Regional Coordinator.

 If you have any questions please contact your Regional Coordinator.
 If you still have issues email [teachtheweb@mozillafoundation.org](mailto:teachtheweb@mozillafoundation.org).